lucasdekam/frumkin/README.md

 model = GongadzeIglic(el, ohp=2.8)
 ```

-The `ohp` parameter specifies the width of the Stern layer in Angstrom.
-If it is not specified, the model will calculate the Stern layer width as half the size of a counterion (positive ions if the surface is negatively charged and vice versa).
+The `ohp` (outer Helmholtz plane) parameter specifies the distance of closest approach for ions in Angstrom.
+If it is not specified, the model will calculate `ohp` as half the size of a counterion (positive ions if the surface is negatively charged and vice versa).

 It is also possible to specify the permittivity in the Stern layer to a fixed value with the `eps_stern` parameter.
 If it is not specified, the permittivity depends on the local electric field.